valterdamiani/lelak-write-app/README.md

 The content generated on the screen can be printed by the user, maintaining the formatting, clicking on the printer icon or using the shortcut Ctrl + P;

 The ordering of the images in the list is stored in the browser's localStorage, using the native localStorage javascript function;

+## The project can be used by accessing github pages through the link https://valterdamiani.github.io/lelak-write-app/src/public/index.html;

+## It can also be executed locally by simply cloning the github repository, and after cloning open the file index.html located in the folder the-writer/src/public/index.html;

+## If the system presents any problem in the display of images, just click on the first icon on the right side, to open a new page.